codahale/lockstitch/design.md

 First, both `Encrypt` and `Decrypt` use the same `Crypt` operation code to ensure protocols have the same state after both encrypting and decrypting data.

-Second, despite not updating the BLAKE3 hasher with either the plaintext or ciphertext, the inclusion of the AEGIS128L tag ensures the protocol's state is dependent on both because AEGIS128L is compactly committing.
+Second, despite not updating the protocol state with either the plaintext or ciphertext, the inclusion of the output tag ensures the protocol's state is dependent on both because Rocca-S is compactly committing.

 Third, `Crypt` operations provide no authentication by themselves.
 An attacker can modify a ciphertext and the `Decrypt` operation will return a plaintext which was never encrypted.
 Alone,